Chen-Tang-2015/office-content-pr/ux guidelines/add-ins/TaskpaneAddIn.md

 Create a consistent look and feel for task pane add-ins by using the recommended design layout.
 The recommended layout for a task pane add-in includes the following elements:

 - Branding (optional) - Include in a bar at the topic, with a maximum height of 80 pixels.
-- Navigation element (optional) - Include a navigation bar or pivot in a bar under the brand element, if you're using, with a maximum height of 80 pixels.
+- Navigation element (optional) - Include a navigation bar or pivot in a bar under the brand element, if you're using one, with a maximum height of 80 pixels.
 - Add-in content

 ![Layout of a task pane add-in, showing branding, navigation, and content elements](images/task-pane-add-in.png)